An adventurous trip for families and nature lovers of all ages.

 Accommodation on this day: Xandari Resort Hotel & Spa

-This morning your hire car will be delivered to your hotel and you drive to your next hotel in the small town of Vara Blanca located between the Poás Volcano National Park and San José and home to the famous La Paz Waterfall Gardens.
+This morning your hire car will be delivered to your hotel and you’ll drive to your next hotel in the small town of Vara Blanca – located between the Poas Volcano National Park and San Jose, and home to the famous La Paz Waterfall Gardens.

-These gardens are one of Costa Rica´s most visited Nature Park and Wildlife Refuge, offering countless ecologic attractions like the biggest butterfly observatory in the country, a Hummingbird Gallery, as well as a snake and birdhouse and a frog exhibition.
+These gardens contain one of Costa Rica´s most visited nature parks and wildlife refuges, offering countless eco attractions such as the biggest butterfly observatory in the country, a hummingbird gallery, snakehouse, birdhouse, jungle cats enclosure, sloths, and a frog exhibition.

 Accommodation on this day: Peace Lodge

-There are also several hiking trails and five different waterfalls.
-However, you shouldn’t miss the famous Poás volcano with its impressive blue sulphuric pool and witness its volcanic activity from a distance.
+Whilst there are several hiking trails at your hotel and five different waterfalls, you shouldn’t miss out on the famous Poas volcano with its impressive blue sulphuric pool – you can marvel at its volcanic activity from a distance!

 Accommodation on this day: Peace Lodge

-Today you will drive to La Fortuna which has the most iconic volcano in Costa Rica – Arenal Volcano.
+Today you will drive to La Fortuna where you’ll find the most iconic volcano in Costa Rica – Arenal Volcano.

 For many years the Volcano was just another dormant volcano surrounded by fertile farmland.
 But for about 42 years the volcano was an ever-active and awe-striking natural wonder, producing menacing ash columns, massive explosions and streams of glowing molten rock almost daily.
 The fiery views are gone for now, but you can still see (from your hotel window) the occasional smoke plume rising from its iconic cone.